 Living on the border of Hampshire and Surrey as we do we often come across information that covers Hampshire.
 This is one such instance.

 What is the Joint Information Link?

-The Joint Information Link (JIL) is a record of children who have disabilities and who are resident in the county of Hampshire in the [...]
+The Joint Information Link (JIL) is a record of children who have disabilities and who are resident in the county of Hampshire in the UK, or who are [...]